Modern Frontier: Waxed Pants

 Once you’ve finished your touch-ups, your waxed pants are finished.
 You can text them by pouring water on them to see how they work.
 You might be surprised at how effective they are at repelling water.
 Although they might not replace actual rain gear, they can be a good option if you know things will be damp or frosty in the morning.
 Staying dry helps you stay warm, and staying warm can help keep you alive or at least more comfortable.
 As you wear them, you may notice that some areas aren’t water resistant enough, or the protection comes off.
 When the time comes, simply apply more of the extra wax mixture you made.

 Waxed pants fit into a category somewhere between traditional and modern.
 They are simple, durable, and effective, and can make your time outdoors more enjoyable.
 It is worth pointing out that the pants you use won’t be a pair you will be able to wash after this.
-Personally, I used a pair that are dedicated camping pants.
-Hopefully, you can use some of this information to create your own waxed pants or shirts to help you better enjoy the outdoors.
-Keep it simple.
+Personally, I use a pair that are dedicated camping pants.
+They go with the rest of my camping gear and only get brought out for camping or rainy days.
+In addition, they aren’t waterproof.
+Instead, they are water-repellent.
+If you want waterproof, modern rain gear might be a better choice.

 Next